-- It is highly recommended that the number associated with each recommendation be recorded on the drawing to highlight or clarify the intended location for the change. - Where appropriate, the solution should be marked up on the drawing using a red pen.
+- Resolved problems with their solution; - Unresolved problems, and the person nominated to arrange for resolution outside the workshop (this may be assigned after the session); - It is highly recommended that the number associated with each recommendation be recorded on the drawing to highlight or clarify the intended location for the change. - Where appropriate, the solution should be marked up on the drawing using a red pen.
 Generally the reporting is by exception so that no record is kept of a discussion where no problem was found.